AI-for-Education/.github/profile/README.md

 We want you to use these tools to democratise access to AI in education, ensuring every student and teacher, regardless of their background, can benefit from these technologies.

 ## Projects
-- **FabData-LLM**: code to develop chatbots and interact with AI systems
+- **FabData-LLM**: A library for interfacing with various LLM APIs and tools for managing chatbots.
-- **FabData-parsedoc**: code to parse lesson plans to integrate into a formative assessment app.
+- **FabData-parsedoc**: A library for document text extraction and content parsing / summarisation / interpretation.
 - **More to come**: watch this space as we publish more - or contribute yourself!

 ## Get Involved